lunaria79/Jackalupes-Corner/03 Others/Untitled.md

 >>> [!multi-column]
 >>>
 >>>> [!note]+ Scythia (Or something similar to that)
 >>>> The scariest person at the behavioral school.
 But she's really sweet if you try to get to know her.
+She's absolutely massive, like orc build.
+6'5, built like a freight train.
+Long frizzy auburn hair with chizzled features.
 >>>
->>>> [!warning]+ the twinkiest twink to ever tw
+>>>> [!warning]+ the twinkiest twink to ever twink
->>>> The older of the two women.
-Commonly wears black and/or green mermaid style dresses.
-Most likely Hispanic mixed with Eastern Euorpean.
-Serious, but quite caring.
-Loves her little sister dearly, but is struggling to help her with her mental health issues.
-Probably has some kind of autism.
-Likes fancy deserts.
+>>>> ...
 >>
 >>> [!multi-column]
 >>>
->>>> [!note]+ lover boy
+>>>> [!note]+ Judas
->>>> The youngest of the three men.
-He and the MC have a lot of playful banter.
-Loves suits with yellow accents.
-Mixed race, don't know of what.
-Brown hair, tan skin, green eyes.
-On the taller side.
+>>>> ....
 >>>
->>>> [!warning]+ other bandmates
+>>>> [!warning]+ Cole and the Canaries
->>>> A bit older than the rest of the group.
-Kind and understanding.
-A bit goofy?
-Gay dads.
+>>>> Cole is the leader of the Canaries, the disciplinary club of the school.
+When one of his teachers assigned Scythia to a group project with him and his friends, he took up the opportunity as a chance to "re-educate" her.
+However, on spending time with her, he realized that she was quite sweet, and any violence she had caused was severely provoked.
+He and his friends, while not publicly being friends with her, decide to launch a private investigation behind the scenes on why the school treated her so badly.
 >>
 >
 > <label>Notes<input type="radio" name="test" />l</label>